omerwwazap/BITB/README.md

 - **Resizing the Window** PC ✅ | Phone ❌
   - This effect could be mimicked with CSS/JS but this repo doesn't have it.
 - **Checking the Link** PC ❌ | Phone ✅
-  - If the BITB opens on a new page for small screened devices, the only ways to catch the BIBT is trough the link - url bar.
+  - This repo opens the BITB Page as a new tab on small screen devices as such custom BITB url's wont work and can be easlly detected.
+This technique doesnt work on PC's.
   - ![Phone-Example](ReadmeAssets/Phone-Example-2.PNG)
 - **Browser extension** PC ✅ | Phone ❌
   - @odacavo released a great browser extension that can detect and warn users about embedded iframe.